joeraut/joeraut.github.io/content/posts/smooth-scrolling-text-on-character-lcds.md

 ### Source code
 The Arduino sketch is available here: [SmoothScrollingText.ino](/files/posts/smooth-scrolling-text-on-character-lcds/SmoothScrollingText.ino).

-It should run on most Arduino devices, but I have only tested it on an Arduino Uno.
+It should run on most Arduino devices, but I have only tested it on an Arduino Leonardo.
 Be sure to modify the LCD pin setup for your hardware.